hlieberman/magic-wormhole/docs/api.md

 ## Dilation

-(NOTE: this section is speculative: this code has not yet been written)

-In the longer term, the Wormhole object will incorporate the "Transit" functionality (see transit.md) directly, removing the need to instantiate a second object.
-A Wormhole can be "dilated" into a form that is suitable for bulk data transfer.
+To send bulk data, or anything more than a handful of messages, a Wormhole can be "dilated" into a form that uses a direct TCP connection between the two endpoints.

 All wormholes start out "undilated".
 In this state, all messages are queued on the Rendezvous Server for the lifetime of the wormhole, and server-imposed number/size/rate limits apply.
-Calling `w.dilate()` initiates the dilation process, and success is signalled via either `d=w.when_dilated()` firing, or `dg.wormhole_dilated()` being called.
-Once dilated, the Wormhole can be used as an IConsumer/IProducer, and messages will be sent on a direct connection (if possible) or through the transit relay (if not).
+Calling `w.dilate()` initiates the dilation process, and eventually yields a set of Endpoints.
+Once dilated, the usual `.send_message()`/`.get_message()` APIs are disabled, and these endpoints can be used to establish multiple (encrypted) "subchannel" connections to the other side.

+Each subchannel behaves like a regular Twisted `ITransport`, so they can be glued to the Protocol instance of your choice.
+They also implement the IConsumer/IProducer interfaces.

+These subchannels are *durable*: as long as the processes on both sides keep running, the subchannel will survive the network connection being dropped.
+For example, a file transfer can be started from a laptop, then while it is running, the laptop can be closed, moved to a new wifi network, opened back up, and the transfer will resume from the new IP address.

 What's good about a non-dilated wormhole?:

 * setup is faster: no delay while it tries to make a direct connection
-* survives temporary network outages, since messages are queued
 * works with "journaled mode", allowing progress to be made even when both sides are never online at the same time, by serializing the wormhole